-- 18.02 Where employees are required to work with stainless steel cladding and they ruin their metal cutting tools on this material, those tools will be replaced or paid for forthwith (at retail cost).
-Alternately, at the discretion of the Employer, the Employer may provide metal cutting tools. - 18.03 The Employer shall supply rubber or polythene gloves, hand cleaners and brushes when the employees are working with foamglass and all types of mastics.
-The Employer also agrees to supply major cutting tools. - 18.04 Any employee working on spraying shall be supplied with coveralls, work gloves and rubber boots. - 18.05 When the Employer supplies new hard hats and new liners, staple guns, metal cutting tools banding tools, or any other Employer supplied equipment the Employer shall be entitled to require the employees receiving such items to sign for same, together with any acknowledgment of the price thereof, of which the employee shall be required to pay to the
+- Where Employees are required to work with stainless steel cladding and they ruin their metal cutting tools on this material, those tools will be replaced or paid for forthwith [at retail cost].
+Alternately, at the discretion of the Employer, the Employer may provide metal cutting tools. - 18.03 The Employer shall supply rubber or polythene gloves, hand cleaners and brushes when the Employees are working with foamglass and all types of mastics.
+The Employer also agrees to supply major cutting tools. - 18.04 Any Employee working on spraying shall be supplied with coveralls, work gloves and rubber boots. - 18.05 The Employer agrees to provide adequate protection and storage for all tools, safety equipment or protective clothing issued and to accept responsibility for normal wear and tear on return of broken or worn tools.
+Tools, safety equipment or protective clothing shall be kept in good condition at all times.
+Employees willfully misusing or failing to report the loss of tools, safety equipment or protective clothing may be subject to the cost of replacement and/or discipline. - Where the Employer is responsible for the transportation of the Employees tools [i.e. Fly in/Fly out] the timelines for initiation the transportation of the Employee's tools shall be as follows; - (a) If the Employee is subject to a layoff, return transportation of the Workers tools shall be initiated within 3 business days.
+Tools to be transported to the Employers premises in Edmonton or the Union dispatch hall from which the Worker was dispatched. - (b) If the Employee is terminated or quits, return transportation of the Workers tools shall be initiated within 5 business days.
+Tools to be transported to the Employers premises in Edmonton or the Union dispatch hall from which the Worker was dispatched.